AlexZhou876/music-editor/README.md

 - as a user, I must be able to save the current composition as a .mid file before quitting the program.
 - as a user, I must be able to load any previously saved composition after running the program (but not necessarily any given .mid file from anywhere).

+## Phase 3 GUI User Stories
+- selection of notes or a group of notes (using box select).
+Must be able to move the selected notes
+- copy and pasting of selected notes.
+- ability to pan and zoom in the 2d environment where the piece is displayed.
+- ability to play the composition from a starting point.